This article may contain compensated links. Please read disclaimer for more info.

 French 75 (Soixante-Quinze)

 Do you know why it has the number 75 in its name?
 It was a tribute to a French cannon from the First World War.
-Ten years later, it began to be made with champagne, the cocktail was renamed, and it became known worldwide.
+Ten years later, this French drink began to be made with champagne, the cocktail was renamed, and it became known worldwide.

 One of the most famous French cocktails, it’s very easy to make.
 You only need champagne, dry gin, fresh lemon juice, simple syrup, and ice.
-In France, it’s very typical to have French 75 at brunches, weddings, and holidays.
-One of the most refreshing & easy summer cocktails you can make!
+In France, drinks like the French 75 are very typical to have at brunches, weddings, and holidays.
+French 75 is of the most refreshing & easy summer cocktails you can make!

 Proposed by Sarah | Deliciously Happy

-Below, a non-exhaustive list of drinks that we can enjoy at any time.
-They can be perfect for an aperitif, served with a meal, with selected dishes, or with your favorite dessert.
+Below, a non-exhaustive list of famous drinks in France that we can enjoy at any time.
+These classic French drinks can be perfect for an aperitif, served with a meal, with selected dishes, or with your favorite dessert.

 Proposed by Norbert | France Bucket List